 In addition to my degree in clinical social work, I have a masters degree in public health.
-We prevent.
-That’s what public health is about.
-In this post I want to help you see the hidden costs of poor boundaries, and prevent those costs for yourself.
-First you need to understand that prevention is often invisible unless you first look at the prevented costs.
+One important goal of public health is to prevent disease from spreading.
+I want to help you see the costs to you of broken (or non-existent) boundaries by using the analogy of vaccines.
+First you need to understand that prevention is often invisible unless you look at the prevented costs.
 Here’s an example of that.

-PAGE RUTLEDGE, LCSW, CHt | Anxiety Therapy
+PAGE RUTLEDGE, LCSW, CHt | Couples Counseling

 5006 Randall Parkway (close to UNCW)